skaae/vaeblog/readme.md

 ### Implementing the GAN
 We implement the generator and discriminator as convolutional neural networks (CNN) and train them with stochastic gradient descent.

-The discriminator is a standard CNN with convolutional ReLU layers followed by maxpooling and generous Dropout.
+The discriminator is a standard CNN with convolutional ReLU layers followed by maxpooling.

 ```LUA
 model_D = nn.Sequential()